Prospecting bipartite Dark Matter through Gravitational Waves: Electroweak phase transition and gravitational waves

 In Figs.~\ref{fig:result:param-depend-mSmT0vsDM} and \ref{fig:result:param-depend-vsmh2muhs}, we present the distributions of a few model inputs and their correlation with the PT parameters.
 It is important to emphasize here that not all independent inputs (see Table \ref{tab:par_ranges}) play a pivotal role in the PT dynamics.
 Besides, fixing certain other parameters, e.g., $\l_{HT}, \l_{ST}$, at low values, i.e., $\lesssim \mathcal{O}(0.1)$, automatically weakens their role in the PT dynamics.
 The inputs $g_S,\,m_\psi$ are crucial for the DM phenomenology, especially to reach the threshold of the correct relic density, as detailed in Sec. \ref{sec:DM-pheno}.
 The parameter $m_\psi$ also contributes to the PT dynamics, but only through the loop-corrections.
 The anticipated effects of $m_\psi$, thus, will be loop-suppressed and, hence not considered in this analysis.
 Therefore, the set of inputs crucial for the PT dynamics is $m_{h_2}, v_s, \mu_3, \sin\theta$ and $\l_S$ which is anticipated as PT in this model, as previously stated in subsection \ref{subsec:GW-from-SFOPT}, is singlet driven.

 Now let us summarize our key findings of Fig.~\ref{fig:result:param-depend-mSmT0vsDM}.
 From the left plot of Fig.~\ref{fig:result:param-depend-mSmT0vsDM} we observe that a FOPT is possible throughout the interested low mass region of $m_{h_2}$, i.e., below $1$ TeV, as stated in subsection \ref{subsec:EWPT-GW-results}.
 In this case, the nucleation temperature can go up to $\thickapprox 200\, {\rm GeV}$.
 However, an SFOPT is seen primarily in the range $50\,{\rm GeV} \lesssim T_n \lesssim 150\,{\rm GeV}$ and $m_{h_2} \lesssim 850\,{\rm GeV}$.
 Moreover, some model points, compatible with the SFOPT, also accommodate the correct relic density, although the latter appears to be the leading constraint as can be realized by looking at the relative concentrations of the purple and the dark-blue coloured points.
-Besides, as already stated in subsection \ref{subsec:EWPT-GW-results}, these points are also consistent with the DD bound (at least) from XENON1T.\footnote{XENON1T is chosen just for an optimal illustration.
-Other DD bounds, e.g., DARWIN, are more stringent and will yield a much lesser number of dark-blue coloured points, as evident from Table \ref{tab:cutflow}.}.
+Besides, as already stated in subsection \ref{subsec:EWPT-GW-results}, these points are also consistent with the DD bounds.
+One, nevertheless, observes a significant shrinking of the parameter space that can simultaneously accommodate an SFOPT, the $3\sigma$ relic density and DD bounds when one moves from XENON1T (presented with dark-blue coloured squares) to DARWIN (depicted with light-green coloured circles)\footnote{XENON1T is chosen just for an optimal illustration.
+Other DD bounds, e.g., DARWIN, are more stringent and will yield a much lesser number of allowed points, as evident from Table \ref{tab:cutflow} and Fig.~\ref{fig:result:param-depend-mSmT0vsDM}.}.
 Unlike the left plot of Fig.~\ref{fig:result:param-depend-mSmT0vsDM}, hardly any correlation is observed for the right plot, however, one can see that the whole mass region of $m_{T^0}$, i.e., $300\,{\rm GeV} \lesssim m_{T^0} \lesssim 1000,{\rm GeV}$, is now available for an SFOPT and remain consistent with the DM bounds.
 This feature was not possible in a pure $Y=0$ triplet extended model with its neutral part as the sole DM candidate \cite{Cirelli:2005uq}.
 Having a second DM species makes it possible and elevates the earlier caveats as seen in the literature \cite{Niemi:2018asa,Niemi:2020hto,Bandyopadhyay:2021ipw}.